iulian-manda/toguru-client-nodejs/README.md

 In general, we recommend parametrizing your main application to take a toguru client interface, and instantiating the client itself at the very edge of your application (typically `index.ts`).
 This allows you to use different clients during tests that you can fully control without the need to introduce any mocking tools.

-**Express**

-To simplify testing with Express with provide a small utility.
+### Express

-If your express application follows a similar pattern:
+If your express application follows the pattern described above your application should approsimatively look like this:

 ```ts
 const application = (
   toguruMiddleware: (req: Request, resp: Response, next: NextFunction) => void
 ) => {
   const app = express()
   app.get('/toguru-test', toguruMiddleware,...)
 })
 ```

-You can pass the `stubToguruMiddleware` that allows you to set the state for the toggles
+In tests we can pass the `stubToguruMiddleware`/`stubClient`, depending on what you chosed to use, that allows you to set the toggles state.

 ```ts
 stubToguruMiddleware([{ id: 'some-toggle', enabled: false }])
 ```

-## Development